Games for Change 2019 & XR4C Summit: First Experience

 - No one will want to play an educational game that is not fun, if it is a game it HAS to be fun.
 The vast majority of social impact games do not do this.
 Don’t make the gameplay feel forced (James Vaughan).

-For a more detailed look into G4C and how we can begin to implement them into educational game/tool design look out for my “Powering Up Edtech” Updated blog series.
+For a more detailed look into G4C and how we can begin to implement them into educational game/tool design look out for my “Powering Up Edtech” blog series by subscribing to our newsletter.

 Each year, the Games for Change Festival showcases how the gaming industry can make a real impact for good in the world.
 This event’s mission is “to help people learn, improve their communities, and contribute to make the world a better place.”
 We are honored to be part of the G4C mission!